chaotic-society/theoretica/README.md

 - Polynomial interpolation with Chebyshev nodes, Bezier curves and spline interpolation

 ## Setup
 You don't need anything other than your compiler to use the library.
 You can run `make all` in the root directory of the library to make sure it works.
-- Define **THEORETICA_X86** if you are on an x86 architecture to enable Assembly instructions
-- Define **THEORETICA_INCLUDE_ALL** if you intend to use most functionalities, as by default `theoretica.h` only includes base headers
+Define **THEORETICA_INCLUDE_ALL** if you intend to use most functionalities, as by default `theoretica.h` only includes base headers.
 All library functions are implemented in the `theoretica` namespace (`th` is a shorter namespace alias).

 ## Examples